Organizing Committee

 - James Saunderson (Monash University, Australia) [Topic: Sparsification]

-- Van Vu (Yale University, USA) [Topic: Matrix perturbation bounds and their applications]
+- Van Vu (University of Hongkong, HK) [Topic: Matrix perturbation bounds and their applications]

 - Pengkun Yang (Tsinghua University, China) [Topic: Functional estimation]